 Powered by two independent synchronous or asynchronous AC power supply sources.
 The switching device are SCR.
 Under no operation conditions is simultaneous current switching between the two sources possible (Break Before Make).

 One of the two sources can be designated as the preferred power supply, to which the Static Switch will transfer the load.
-It remains there until different designations or faults require it to be switched to the other source.
-The Static Switch is fitted with 2 manual by-passes for each source to enable correct maintenance of the system.
+It remains there until different designations/faults require it to be switched to the other source.
+The Static Switch has 2 manual by-passes.
+Each source enables correct maintenance of the system.

 The manual selector A/B on the front panel of the STS selects one of the two input sources as the priority one.